faasouza/MoLE-EN/README.md

 # MoLE-EN
 Source code of the Regularized Mixture of Linear Experts;

+This source code allows to run the mixture of experts model with lasso, elastic-net and ridge regression penalties.
+The derivation and description is given in the reference paper.

 Reference paper: Souza, Francisco; Mendes, Jérôme; Araújo, Rui.
 2021.
 "A Regularized Mixture of Linear Experts for Quality Prediction in Multimode and Multiphase Industrial Processes" Appl.
 Sci.
 11, no. 5: 2040. https://doi.org/10.3390/app11052040

 # Description